Methane Mitigation: Bridging Language, Science, Global Citizenship & Community Arts In Climate Abatement

 Greenhouse Gas (GHG)

-Certain gases in the atmosphere around us that increase the world's temperature.
+Certain gases in the atmosphere around us that act to retain/reflect heat energy and gradually increase the world's temperature.
 The five most abundant GHGs in order of magnitude are:

 Water vapour